Defining student and academic statuses

 Creating custom analytics reports

-Creating Custom Analytics Reports
+Creating Custom Reports

-Creating custom analytics reports in PrepBase allows administrators to design structured, reusable reports that capture exactly the data needed for monitoring progress, performance, and outcomes across workflows.
-These reports are fully configurable, role-aware, and can be expanded over time without affecting existing data.
+Creating custom reports in PrepBase allows administrators to design structured, reusable reports that capture exactly the data needed for monitoring progress, performance, and outcomes across projects.

-1. What Are Custom Analytics Reports?
+1. What Are Custom Reports?

 • What information is collected